 - Impaired mental function

 If you do become anemic, your doctor may prescribe iron or other supplements.
+Your doctor may talk with you about medicines to prevent anemia.
 If your anemia symptoms become severe, you may need a blood transfusion.
 There is a small risk of infection or allergic-type reactions with transfusions.
-As with all treatments, speak with your doctor and health care team about the risks and benefits of each of these treatments.
+As with all treatments, speak with your doctor and healthcare team about the risks and benefits of each of these treatments.

 Speaking With Your Doctor